Young New Zealand First: Incorporation into party structure

 Young New Zealand First was formally incorporated into the NZ First party structure in 2015.
 This incorporation was the subject of controversy within the party.
 Young NZ First had repeatedly attempted to formalise its relationship with the party without success.
 This led to problems when Rolinson was cited by media as being the leader of the NZ First youth wing, despite such a thing not officially existing.
-In 2015, Winston Peters released a statement that the NZ First youth wing did not exist and that Rolinson had been “told countless times never to call himself the president or leader of a youth wing.”
+In 2015, Winston Peters released a statement that the NZ First youth wing did not exist and that Rolinson had been "told countless times never to call himself the president or leader of a youth wing."
 Despite this, Young New Zealand First formally became part of the party, with a role set by the party's constitution, after a remit passed at the party's 2015 convention.

 Today, New Zealand First has a permanent position on its board assigned to be filled by a member of Young NZ First.
 However, Young New Zealand First members who join the party itself are a separate membership category.
-Board member Julie Carr said in 2019 that this is "because they are inexperienced with political matters and need to be guided and mentored in their role”.
+Board member Julie Carr said in 2019 that this is "because they are inexperienced with political matters and need to be guided and mentored in their role".

+In late July 2026, Young NZ First claimed to have tripled its membership in the past 18 months, which it attributed to a face-to-face grassroots campaign and a sense of camaraderie.
+According to Newsroom, its members claimed that other parties lacked the creativity or courage to "try something new" without copying overseas movements.